 - Select a bike at the station and enter the 5-digit ride code provided on the keypad to the left of the bike.

 - When the green light displays on the bike dock, pull the bike back firmly from the dock.

 - Adjust the seat to your preference, strap on a helmet and pedal away!

 - Ride codes are good for only one trip.
-You’ll be able to request a new code free of charge if you’d like to ride again within the period of your Pass.
+You’ll be able to request a new code free of charge within the period of your pass.

-You can get directions when you're biking that include the most convenient stations at which to rent and return your bike.
-Just make sure your local bikeshare option is enabled in the list of transit modes, then plan your trip.
+Transit can help you get directions that include the most convenient stations at which to rent and return your bike.

 Tap the trip in the results to see details about which stations to use.
 You can also get a ride code to unlock a bike at the selected station by tapping Get a Bike.